jbs-public-function/color-brains/README.md

 only 83 are categorized currently by matplotlib.

-__Initial Research__

-In order to facilitate more in depth research it would be helpful to have more data.
-I want to come up with a algorithm that will define colormaps by category and then categorize the uncategorized colormaps.
+Adding all of the *_r colors, the colorbars in reverse to their appropriate categories leave us with all but 4 of the color gradients categorized.

+This will us to use reverse data in the mix.

+I want to try and categorize the color gradients since I have a labeled category that is somewhat meaningful.